 The MSP is part of the Faculty of Science and Engineering, set up along similar lines as UCM.
 The focus however, lies on 5 disciplines: biology, chemistry, math, physics, neuroscience and interdisciplinary courses.
 Courses are either taught in the PBL style or in Research-Based Learning (RBL).

-Data Science and Knowledge Engineering (DKE), Faculty of Science and Engineering (FSE)
+Department of Advanced Computing Sciences (DACS), Faculty of Science and Engineering (FSE)

 Course code: KEN